nlsynth/karuta/README.md

     High level synthesis (HLS) from scripting language (Karuta) to RTL (Verilog).
     The main objective is to make FPGA development productive.

-See the document at [readthedocs.io](https://karuta.readthedocs.io/en/latest/) or [docs/index.rst](docs/index.rst) for more details.
+See the [document at karuta.readthedocs.io](https://karuta.readthedocs.io/en/latest/) or [docs/index.rst](docs/index.rst) for more details.

 If you are using recent Ubuntu, just

      $ sudo snap install karuta

 to install the Karuta package.

 (In case you really like this software, please be a patron from [Patreon](https://www.patreon.com/karuta).)